-The MSc is intended to assess the students capacity to formulate research questions, select, design and manage a research project and write a dissertation of not more than 15,000 words on the research project.
+The MSc is intended to assess the students’ capacity to formulate research questions, select, design, and manage a research project and write a dissertation of no more than 15,000 words.

-Students will belong to the Department for Continuing Education’s Graduate School, which specialises in providing a stimulating and enriching learning and research environment for all the Department's part-time graduate students, fostering intellectual and social interaction between graduates of different disciplines and professions.
+Students will belong to the Department of Paediatrics, providing a stimulating and enriching learning and research environment, as well as fostering intellectual and social interactions.

 Students may attend any of the regular series of University lectures and seminars in relevant disciplines, particularly those run by the Department of Paediatrics.